Please ensure Javascript is enabled for purposes of website accessibility

 I haven’t regularly watched Saturday Night Live since I was a teenager way back in the day, but they’ve had some truly hilarious skits over the past year.
 Some people argue that SNL is “not funny” any more, but personally I find the same amount of hits and misses as there’s always been.
 (I’d imagine one’s political persuasion has an impact on whether you enjoy SNL, though again my personal opinion is that I don’t mind being poked fun at as long as you actually make it funny.)

-In any case, last week SNL did a savage sketch taking a shot at all of the “mid-tier” hotels out there.
+In any case, SNL recently did a savage sketch taking a shot at all of the “mid-tier” hotels out there.
 Kind of reminds me of the Progressive commercial about airport behavior.
+I had first seen it a year or so ago but I watched it the other day and I was reminded of how funny it was.

 The Business Garden Inn and Suites & Hotel Room Inn